organofcorti/bitcoin-blockchain-data/README.md

----
+This [R](http://r-project.org) script downloads and flattens blockchain variable data from various APIs into a data.table and a .csv file.

-author: "organofcorti"
+API functions available for:
-date: "8 May 2016"
+* Blockchain.info
----
+* Blocktrail.com

-This [R](http://r-project.org) script scrapes and flattens blockchain variable data from various APIs into a data.table and a .csv file.
-At the moment only the Blockchain.info and Kaiko.com APIs are included
+* Kaiko.com

 # Before running script:
 1. Make sure you enter your working directory at